holygeek/git-number/README.markdown

     $ ga 2 3 4 6 10

-You can also ask git-number to run arbitrary command instead of git on the given arguments using the -c option:
+You can also ask `git-number` to run arbitrary command instead of git on the given arguments using the `-c` option:

     $ gn -c rm 1

-This will run the command "rm README"
+This will run the command `rm README`

 The kind of fun that this gives you include the following:

     $ alias vn='git number -c vi'
     $ vn 1

-This will run "vi README"
+This will run `vi README`

 ## What's included ##

-1. git-number: Show or operate on files by their 'ids'
+1. `git-number`: Show or operate on files by their ids.
-2. git-list: List filenames from given ids
+2. `git-list`: List filenames from given ids.
-3. git-id: Generate and show the file ids
+3. `git-id`: Generate and show the file ids.

     for example to show the second file run: